 Facebook is where everyone is, so that’s the obvious choice.
 But you have to make a decision based on your audience and where they spend their time.
 If you’re in the middle of a central business district, you could perhaps make a case for LinkedIn.
 But ultimately Facebook is where you should be.

 But you must know your objectives.
 Are you trying to engage with other local pages?
 Are you trying to get traffic back to your site?
 Maybe you’re doing both.
 I just hate hearing that people don’t know their objectives because if you don’t, how do you know if you’re wasting your time or not?

 Just remember to be human.
 The two most shared topics of social media are humour and health.
 Utilise the latter, no matter how funny you think you are.
 Share your content (or other people’s) if you think your community will find value.

-You could profile your dentists and hygienist (or any member of staff) on Facebook to help give your community a more in-depth, personal understanding of their dentist instead of them having to rely on the brief 30-minute check-ups they have with them occasionally.
+You could launch a marketing campaign where you profile your dentists and hygienist (or any member of staff) on Facebook and on your website.
+This will help to give your community a more in-depth, personal understanding of their dentist instead of them having to rely on the brief 30-minute check-ups.

 6. Marketing Automation

 This is something that few dental practices or health services businesses are doing yet.